sreeise/graph-rs-sdk/README.md

 Tests are run on travis ci and can be run locally through cargo like normal Rust builds:

     $ cargo test -all

+### Benchmarks

+Criterion.rs is being used to run benchmarks.
+The basic commands are the same;

+    $ cargo bench

+The benchmark tests are a work in progress and several tests still need to be added/worked on.

 ### Use - subject to change.